Pakkamalai: Ecology

+The surrounding lowlands are in the Deccan thorn scrub forests ecoregion.

 Pakkamalai is home to the easternmost population of the grizzled giant squirrel (Ratufa macroura).
 It was previously known only in the Western Ghats and the Palani Hills.

 In 2019, the critically endangered blue tarantula Poecilotheria metallica, known as the peacock parachute spider or Gooty tarantula, was discovered living in the mountains.